Ahlzen/TopOSM/readme.txt

 $ make
 $ mkdir -p ~/bin
 $ cp bin/* ~/bin
-NOTE: You may need to make the following changes:
+NOTE: To build these, you may need to make the following changes:
 * Makefile: GDAL_LIB=-lgdal1.6.0
 * Makefile: CPP=g++ -O3 -I/usr/include/gdal
 * stringtok.h may require a "using namespace std;" since it's